 One thing everybody hates about job hunting is writing and revamping your resume.
 Why?
 Because if you were given a shot you could very possibly DO the job.
 Now, you just have to highlight that fact on paper in the form of a resume.

-If you’re a fan of the path to least resistance like myself, then I need to tell you that a good resume is not about you; it's about the reader.
-From here on out I want you to think in terms of end user experience and think of your resume like a Product.
+If you’re a fan of the path to least resistance like myself, then I need to tell you that a good resume is not about you; it’s about the reader.
+From here on out I want you to think in terms of end-user experience and think of your resume like a Product.

-The first thing you can do to breathe some life into your resume is move it to a different template.
+The first thing you can do to breathe some life into your resume is moved it to a different template.
 I recommend that you visit your local Barnes and Noble and go directly to the Career section for inspiration.
-The challenge that you will face trying to find a template on Google is that there will be way to many resumes for you to sort from.
+The challenge that you will face trying to find a template on Google is that there will be way too many resumes for you to sort from.
 A resume book that was published and lying in Barnes and Noble will have more than enough ideas for you to choose from.

 Please note here, do not choose resumes with frames on them.
 Those are the worst.
 Let’s not torture the person that has to read it now, okay?

 Even if you don’t like the template, envision it with a different font.
 Imagine you flip homes as a hobby, only with your resume you just need to change the font.
 One font in particular that I have discovered recently is Comfortaa (I love this font) that is really clean to me.
 Stay away from Times New Roman.
 This is 2018 and you are not Peter Parker responding to a position from the classifieds section of the New York Times.
-Calibri is nice, but its been overused so many times.
+Calibri is nice, but it been overused so many times.
 Be unique and think of your branding here.
 Something very small like changing your font can really add some color for the person that’s sorting and sifting through hundreds of resumes.
 Let’s do the right thing and make an impression on them right from the start.

 When it comes to structure, please do yourself a favor and remove your biography and summary up top.
 Chances are it’s not very good and even if it was, nobody will read it.
 Hiring Managers are interested in getting to the heart of the information FASTER.

-Yes it looks a little boring; but there are many things we can do to spice this up.
-Right below your email you should place your linkedin profile url.
+Yes, it looks a little boring, but there are many things we can do to spice this up.
+Right below your email, you should place your LinkedIn profile URL.
 The standard mode of operation for any recruiter that is looking at your resume is if they see what they like; they will look you up on LinkedIn.
 Why make it harder for them to find you?

 The above resumes are a sure way to get your resume tossed in the shredder.
 But why?
 They look pretty good?
 Am I not supposed to differentiate myself from the competition?
 Of course!
 But let’s go back and consider user experience because the person reading your resume is sorting through 500 resumes a day.
 That’s no joke!
 Don’t believe us?
 PERFECT!!!

-Post your own Product Manager job on indeed and linkedin and wait for your phone to light up like a Christmas Tree.
+Post your own Product Manager job on indeed and LinkedIn and wait for your phone to light up like a Christmas Tree.
 Honest!
 Do it.
-We know this, because we pay attention to every detail here when it comes to getting the Product Manager job of your dreams.
+We know this because we pay attention to every detail here when it comes to getting the Product Manager job of your dreams.

 After speaking to more than 200 internal and external technical recruiters that conduct hiring for the leading technology companies across both coasts, we know their eyes only roll one way.

 Content is the bullets you have in your resume and they must be optimized to POP.
 There should never be more than 4 to 5 bullets per position and they should contain very broad wording.
-You want to sell your product management expertise either with hard skills or soft.
+You want to sell your Product Management expertise either with hard skills or soft.
 For those of you reading this from a non-technical background DO NOT FEEL DISCOURAGED.
 There are plenty of Product Managers out there that do not code and are killing it on the job.
 Think about optimizing a website; your resume is no different.